anitaposch/anita-grav/user/pages/04.blog/articles-missing/5-bitcoin and institutions.md

 And that's how you can approach Bitcoin too.
 Dip your toes in the water, learn how to exchange your fiat money to bitcoin without risking it all.
 Learn how to safely store and use bitcoin.

 Bitcoin was made for individuals.
 For people like you and me.
 For us.
 This is your chance to exit the sinking boat of fiat currencies.
-The privileged people like Michael Saylor and Elon Musk are already testing the waters.
+Privileged people like Michael Saylor and Elon Musk are already testing the waters.
 What are you waiting for?
 Bitcoin is your life boat.
 It might look unsafe, it might be new technology that you don't trust.
 Educate yourself about it.
 The alternative is to go down with the Euro, the US-Dollar, or whatever your fiat currency is called.